 The existing classifications were done based on physical characteristics.
 But it turns out those may not be accurate reflections of close genetic relationships.

 “Think of it as trying to classify genetic relationships among humans by hair color,” he says.
 “Hair color is genetically controlled.
 Everyone with blonde hair, for example, has some genetic relatedness.”

 “But there is so much more than just hair color that determines who we are related to genetically,” says Johnson.
 “Sometimes siblings can have a different hair color.
 However, they will be more closely related to each other than to a stranger who happens to have the same hair color.”

 Uncovering the underlying genetics, as in this study, can help plant breeders develop millet varieties with desired physical characteristics.
 “Millets are a great crop,” says Johnson.
 “I believe they can diversify our diet and contribute to food sources and security as our climate continues to change.”

-Read more about this work in The Plant Genome.
 This research was supported in part by the International Crops Research Institute for the Semi-Arid Tropics and the University of Georgia.

 Reference: “Genome-Wide Population Structure Analyses of Three Minor Millets: Kodo Millet, Little Millet, and Proso Millet” by Matthew Johnson, Santosh Deshpande, Mani Vetriventhan, Hari D. Upadhyaya and Jason G. Wallace, 5 September 2019, The Plant Genome.